grigoryosifov/GrigorYosifov/README.md

 Throughout my career, I've led and contributed to over 100 successful projects.
 Here are a few highlights:

+- **Forci Web Consulting:** As a founder and CEO, I have shaped the vision and strategy that drives Forci, a company with over 100 successful projects and a 70% client referral rate, proving our status as a trusted partner in delivering tangible value.
+Notable clients include Walt Disney International, Schneider Electric, and Jack Daniel's.
 - **Taylor & Hart:** As CTO, I helped the company surpass £10 million in annual revenue by leading a digital-first approach in the bespoke jewelry market.
-- **Forci Web Consulting:** I have shaped the vision and strategy that drives Forci, a company with over 100 successful projects and a 70% client referral rate, proving our status as a trusted partner in delivering tangible value.
-Notable clients include Walt Disney International, Schneider Electric, and Jack Daniel's.
 - **Ministry of Foreign Affairs (Bulgaria):** Provided security consultation and implemented technical measures.
 - **Ministry of Culture (Bulgaria):** Developed a PHP-based web application for electronically signing documents with qualified certificates, enhancing the security and efficiency of their document management processes.